kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 will always be `True` when the condition is present - if there is no longer a pending resized (either the resize was allocated or reverted), the condition will be removed.

-**PodResizing** will track in-progress resizes, and should be present whenever allocated resources != acknowledged resources (see [Resource States](#resource-states)).
+**PodResizeInProgress** will track in-progress resizes, and should be present whenever allocated resources != acknowledged resources (see [Resource States](#resource-states)).
 For successful synchronous resizes, this condition should be short lived, and `reason` and `message` will be left blank.
 If an error occurs while actuating the resize, the `reason` will be set to `Error`, and `message` will be